LongerHV/.dotfiles/README.md

 - Hack Nerd Font

-Qtile and Alacritty configured to use kind of Adapta/Oceanic theme GUI applications use adapta theme
+Qtile and Alacritty configured to use Oceanic theme

+GUI applications use adapta theme

 ## Dependencies: